sourcegraph/about/blogposts/gophercon-2019-how-i-write-http-web-services-after-eight-years.md

 }
 ```

-This enables you to abstract the decoding functionality.
+Just like the respond helper, this enables you to abstract the decoding functionality.
 This gives you the flexibility to also make changes in one place that affects your entire http service.

 ### Future proof helpers

+You can future proof any helper you write with a simple rule of always taking both the response writer and the request.
+Even though you do not need them at the beginning, it is usually all you really need to deal with http in go

 ### Request and response data types